Rania, Sirsa: Languages

 Hindi is the official language with Punjabi and English as additional official.
 Hindi and Punjabi are the most spoken languages of Rania.

 Economy

-Rania has a population of about 30,000 and a municipality system that runs the town, which is divided into 15 wards.
-As of 2009, Rania became a separate Vidhan Sabha assembly constituency [044] of Sirsa.
+Rania has a population of about 25,000 and a municipality system that runs the town, which is divided into 15 wards.
+As of 2009, Rania became a separate Vidhan Sabha assembly constituency [044] of Sirsa earlier a part of Ellenabad Vidhan Sabha Constituency.
 The town has its own shopping areas, tehsil, police station, hospital, private nursing homes along with government and private schools.
 A privately run bus system connects with nearby towns and villages.

-The main employment is in agriculture and retail while wheat, vegetables, rice, and cotton are the main crops in the region.
+The main employment is in agriculture and retail.
+Wheat, vegetables, rice, and cotton are the main crops in the region.